-Name Туре Required?
-Notes targetViewId string yes Navigation ID of the destination view.
-(For a remote plug-in, this property must identify a view created by the same plug-in.) objectId string no ID of any object associated with the view.
-(For a global view, this field is not required.) customData any no A custom data structure passed to the view.
+Name Type Required?
+Notes targetViewId string no Navigation ID of the destination view.
+(For a remote plug-in, this property must identify a riew created by the same plug-in.)
+Omit this to navigate to the last-used view of the object specified by objectId. objectId string no ID of any object associated with the view.
+Omit this to navigate to a global view. customData any no A custom data structure passed to the view.